buggeye/LiPiSwitch/README.md

 # LiPiSwitch
-LifeX Raspberry Pi Zero Wall Switch
+LifX Raspberry Pi Zero Wall Switch

 This project was born out of necessity, when I purchased a WiFi enabled smart LIFX bulb for our bedroom.
 I love the idea of changing the temperature of the light, white for daytime and orange for evenings and the ability to remotely turn the light off.
 In short, I love the LIFX light bulbs.